 If you are considering filing for divorce, or if you think your spouse is planning to leave you, we recommend speaking with a divorce lawyer as soon as possible.
 As discussed above, there are numerous important steps you will want to take before the papers get filed.
 An experienced divorce attorney will be able to help you identify all of the issues and develop a strategy to address them.
 The sooner you get started, the better positioned you will be to obtain the outcome you desire from your divorce.

 Speak with a San Diego Divorce Lawyer Today

 Attorney Richard M. Renkin is a Certified Family Law Specialist who has decades of experience representing clients in California divorces.
-If you have questions about the divorce process in the state of California or would like to schedule a consultation at our offices in downtown San Diego, call (619) 299-7100 or contact us online today.
+If you have questions about the divorce process in the state of California or would like to schedule a case evaluation at our offices in downtown San Diego, call (619) 299-7100 or contact us online today.

 Even relatively “easy” divorces can have portions that are very complex.
 It is best for both parties to hire divorce lawyers they trust to help them through the process.
 The Law Office of Renkin and Associates is ready to help with divorce and a variety of family law issues.
-Contact us to schedule a consultation.
+Contact us to schedule a case evaluation.
 We’ll be happy to go over the details of your situation and offer our best legal advice on how to proceed.